guyfridge/Infra-Optimization/README.md

 ## Steps to be Taken
 1. Manually create a controller VM on Google Cloud and install Terraform
 2. On the controller VM, use Terraform to automate the provisioning of a GKE cluster with Docker installed
-3. Launch the Kubernetes Dashboard
-4. Create a new user with permissions to create, list, get, update, and delete pods
+3. Create a new user with permissions to create, list, get, update, and delete pods
-5. Configure application on the pod
+4. Configure application on the pod
-6. Take snapshot of ETCD database
+5. Take snapshot of ETCD database
-7. Set criteria such that if the memory of CPU goes beyond 50%, environments automatically get scaled up and configured
+6. Set criteria such that if the memory of CPU goes beyond 50%, environments automatically get scaled up and configured

 ## Manually create a controller VM on Google Cloud and install Terraform, Ansible, Docker, and Kubernetes on it
 Inside Google Cloud, create an e2-medium machine with the following: